 Small but significant areas of Colorado are underlain by Mesozoic and/or Paleozoic evaporite deposits.
-The purpose of the CGS Colorado Map of Potential Evaporite Dissolution and Evaporite Karst Subsidence Hazards is to describe the geologic conditions where near-surface evaporite rocks occur in Colorado and the general description and hazard potential of ground subsidence that can occur from rock dissolution in evaporite terrain.
-This publication includes a statewide map in PDF format at a plate size of 54″ by 42″ size (1:500,000 scale), an illustrated 28-page map discussion report (PDF), and GIS digital data prepared as ESRI shapefiles.
+The purpose of the Colorado Map of Potential Evaporite Dissolution and Evaporite Karst Subsidence Hazards is to describe the geologic conditions where near-surface evaporite rocks occur in Colorado and to provide a general description and hazard potential of ground subsidence that can occur from rock dissolution in evaporite terrain.
+The publication includes a statewide map (1:500,000 scale), an illustrated 28-page map discussion report, and GIS data.

 From a geologic hazard standpoint, the most important characteristic of evaporite bedrock is that they dissolve in the presence of fresh water.
 The dissolution of evaporite rock alters ground and surface water flows, and creates subsurface voids such as caverns, open fissures, and solution pipes.
-Collapse of these subsurface voids manifests itself at the surface as subsidence, which can be a geologic hazard and risk for structures located thereon.
+Collapse of these subsurface voids manifests itself at the surface as subsidence — a geologic hazard and risk for overlying structures.
 Ground and surface water can be captured by the subsurface voids to create closed topographic basins and disappearing streams, subterranean rivers, and re-emergent springs.
 These landforms are described collectively as karst morphology.